particuleio/website/content/blog/kubeadm-metrics-server.en.md

 to decide which one it should use.
 But this won't solve our problem because if you use Hostname as first choice, you end up with a DNS resolution problem because your pod doesn't know who "scw-sharp-cray" (the name of my node) is.
-Actually, even if the DNS resolution work, you will still face our first issue, because even the hostname of our node is not a certificate SAN...
+Actually, even if the DNS resolution works, you will still face our first issue, because even the hostname of our node is not a certificate SAN...

 Actually, InternalIP is a good choice.
 And the way to fix this is to signed